iambrainstorming/coding_blog/src/linux/Offline_centric_apps.md

 ## Anonymity Protocols in rust

-One can use anonymous protocols like Tor by default with tauri to protect users.
+One can use anonymous protocols like Tor by default with tauri apps or AppImage to protect users.

+> Defend yourself against tracking and surveillance.
+Circumvent censorship.

 [Arti](https://tpo.pages.torproject.net/core/arti/) is a project to implement the Tor anonymity protocols in the Rust programming language.